What is Ann Arbor Ultimate?

 Our captains committee is an integral part of the organization as they select captains and provide them support in the form of meetings, trainings, and feedback.

-A native of Ann Arbor, Andy fell in love with Ultimate during 8th grade gym class.
+A native of Ann Arbor, Andy fell in love with ultimate during 8th grade gym class.
 He started playing organized ultimate in Germany in 1988, where he finally learned to throw a forehand.
-He played the inaugural Ann Arbor Summer League in 1995 before moving away and playing Leagues in Colorado and Texas.
+He played the inaugural Ann Arbor Summer League in 1994 before moving away and playing leagues in Colorado and Texas.
 Returning to Ann Arbor in 2003, Andy has played and captained nearly every season since.
 He has been part of the Captain's Committee since 2014 and still looks forward to every single game.

-Anna first learned about Ultimate watching her siblings play in college and being forced to play pickup over Thanksgiving break.
+Anna first learned about ultimate watching her siblings play in college and being forced to play pickup over Thanksgiving break.
 She finally played a real game after moving to Ann Arbor in 2016 and joining Fall League.
-Then she was hooked!
+She was hooked!
 Anna played for Autonomous, SE Michigan's Women's Club Team for its first two seasons and started captaining league teams in 2017.
 She joined the Captain's Committee in the Spring of 2018.
 When she's not working on perfecting the deep cut, Anna is a social worker who does public service program development and community integration.
-She lives on the West side of A2 with her husband, pitbull, and 6 chickens.
+She lives on the west side of Ann Arbor with her husband, pitbull, and 6 chickens.